thesunshade/citation-helper/src/readMe.md

 ## General

+- [ ] only put into page title when it's a valid citation
 - [ ] allow creation of urls to books/chapters
       this requirs allowing secondNumber===0 without causing other things to break And not every chapter book should have this optinon. e.g Thag